arjienx/izph-termux/README.md

 allow termux storage permission on install.

 usage:
+copy the install code. the execute in termux app. wait until done install.

 to run the script input 'izph' then enter. turn on data globe/tm network. then just enter in main menu to start. wait until all data are successfully retrieved.